sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fstrm</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Frame Streams implementation in C
+Short desc    : Frame Streams implementation in C
 URL          : https://github.com/farsightsec/fstrm
-Лицензия     : MIT
+License      : MIT
-Описание     : Frame Streams is a light weight, binary clean protocol that allows for the
+Descript     : Frame Streams is a light weight, binary clean protocol that allows for the
              : transport of arbitrarily encoded data payload sequences with minimal framing
              : overhead -- just four bytes per data frame.
 Frame Streams does not specify
              : an encoding format for data frames and can be used with any data serialization